bashforgo/advent-of-code/2024/04/task.md

 The Elf looks quizzically at you.
 Did you misunderstand the assignment?

-Looking for the instructions, you flip over the word search to find that this isn't actually an `_XMAS_` puzzle; it's an `_X-MAS_` puzzle in which you're supposed to find two `MAS` in the shape of an `X`.
+Looking for the instructions, you flip over the word search to find that this isn't actually an `_XMAS_` puzzle; it's an <span title="This part originally involved searching for something else, but this joke was too dumb to pass up."><code><em>X-MAS</em></code></span> puzzle in which you're supposed to find two `MAS` in the shape of an `X`.
 One way to achieve that is like this:

 ```
 M.S